Paubox/paubox_ruby/README.md

 # Paubox Gem
 This is the official Ruby wrapper for the Paubox Transactional Email HTTP API.
 The Paubox Transactional Email API allows your application to send secure, HIPAA-compliant email and track deliveries and opens.
+This gem is currently in pre-alpha development.

 ## Installation